Dynflow/dynflow/pages/source/documentation/index.md

   end
 end
 ```
-Action `CreateInfrastructure` is does not have a `run` method defined, it only
+Action `CreateInfrastructure` does not have a `run` method defined, it only
 defines `plan` action where other actions composed together.

 ### Subscriptions